xxshady/altv-auto-client-restarter/README.md

 ```
 yarn run start
 ```
-Demonstration of the immediate termination of alt:V and gta using ctrl+c and " re " command https://imgur.com/a/iX32MKx
+Demonstration of the immediate termination of alt:V and gta using ctrl+c and restart using `re` command https://imgur.com/a/iX32MKx